mzwicker/CMSC740-geometry-processing/README.md

 *This is the default fallback if you can't / prefer not to install Docker locally.*

 If you use VirtualBox or VMware, you can import a VM image prepared by us.
-It runs Ubuntu and has all required software installed.
+It runs Ubuntu and has all required software installed, and docker image pulled.
 The repository has also been cloned in home.

+To import to VirtualBox: File | Import Appliance.
+After importing, modify settings: open Settings, and select Display.
+Make sure that Video Memory is 128MB and Graphics Controller is `VBoxSVGA`. **Do not use VMSVGA.
+Do not enable 3D acceleration**

+To import to VMware: File | Open.
+When an error occurs, click "Retry".

+The appliance is about 7GB, and the imported VM is about 15GB.

 1. Download it from [Google Drive](https://drive.google.com/drive/folders/1dAcHpDSO-98rq-VHXz7sfJqcfbrBLkM3?usp=sharing), and import it.
 1. The user is `cmsc740` and password is `123456`.